raghuugare/blog/content/post/fixed_point.md

 Truly a testament to great teaching, and also to a great programming language (LISP that is--Scheme being a clean lit'l dialect of it :-) ).

-Hat-tip to both! :hearts: :-)
+Hat-tip to both! :hearts: :blush:

 ### Over to the code...